 Budget information and instructions

-- The TLEF website has a useful list of current pay rates for common positions (see the Cost Estimates section at the bottom of the page).
+- The TLEF website has a useful list of current pay rates for common positions (see the Budget Considerations section at the bottom of the page).

 - Equipment requests may be funded if there is a pedagogical need clearly identified in the proposal and no other source of funding exists.
 A maximum Skylight contribution of $3,500 per competition can be used to fund equipment.